 ISIS is mainly comprised of radical Sunni Muslims who consider them to be the only true believers.
 Their methods are brutal against the so-called 'unbelievers' and they justify their attacks against Muslims and non-muslims alike.
 They use beheadings, crucifixions and mass shootings as a means to terrorize people.
 Their goal is to create a pure Islamic state or a "global caliphate".

-Iran, US, Russia, Gulf states, China, etc have all involved themselves in the Syrian conflict.
-What began as an Arab Spring had quickly escalated into a Proxy war between the major foreign powers.
+Iran, US, Russia, Gulf states, and China have all involved themselves in the Syrian conflict.
+What began as an Arab Spring had quickly escalated into a proxy war between the major foreign powers.
 Russia and China favor Assad as they have interests in Syria and they believe that the Arab uprisings do not bring about any good change.
 They have sent aid and equipment to support the Syrian government.
 They also prevent other foreign countries from directly involving themselves in the conflict.

 The US initially supported the rebel states mainly to overthrow the Syrian government.
-Assad had been using chemical and biological weapons against the people of Syria which were considered inhumane and the US entered the conflict to end such cruelty.
+Assad had been using chemical and biological weapons against the people of Syria which were considered inhumane.
+The US entered the conflict to end such cruelty.
 With the creation of the ISIS, the US then turned their attention to taking out the ISIS first.

 Since there are many fractured factions all struggling for power, there is no clear unified rebel army with a single goal.
 This means that it is difficult to stage a unified attack on the Syrian government forces.
 Since the rebels forces are comprised of terrorists, it is also difficult for foreign countries to involve themselves in the side of the rebels.

 The innocent civilians are the ones who are caught up in the middle of this power struggle.
 With their own government forces dropping chemical weapons on them, the Syrian refugees have no place to run or hide.
 The Syrian economy is in shambles and it would take a long time for it to recover.